DataDog/integrations-core/helm/README.md

 ### Configuration

 This is a cluster check.
-See the [cluster checks documentation][2].
+For more information, see the [Cluster checks documentation][2].

 ### Validation